trieloff/yolo/README.md

 yolo --dry-run
 ```

-When you run `yolo` without specifying a command, it scans your system for all installed supported coding agents (codex, claude, copilot, droid, amp, cursor-agent, opencode, gemini) and picks one at random.
+When you run `yolo` without specifying a command, it scans your system for all installed supported coding agents (codex, claude, copilot, droid, amp, cursor-agent, opencode, gemini, qwen, kimi, crush) and picks one at random.
 You only live yolo - even choosing your AI assistant is too much commitment!

 ### Basic Usage